 Wathen Park has long been the park of choice to Oak Park and Wathen Heights residents for Birthday parties and family reunions.
 It is located on Regina Avenue via Allison Lane in the Wathen Heights subdivision.
 Scroll down to the reservations section for shelter rental information.

 More Park Info

 The Jeffersonville Parks and Recreation Department has several shelters which can be used for neighborhood meetings, family reunions, graduation celebrations, birthday parties, team gatherings and much more.

-Reservations are accepted online at any time (click the rental information box below) or in office Monday – Friday 8:30-4:00.
-Payment is due at the time of reservation and in office rentals require 2 week advance notice.
-All rules and regulations of the shelter apply and are subject to requested availability.
+Reservations are accepted online at any time (click the rental information box below).
+Payment is due at least 7 days before rental date.
+Permit is issued after full payment.
+All rules and regulations of the shelter apply and are subject to requested availability beginning May 24, 2020.

 Wathen Park Shelter can be reserved for the hourly rate of $35.00 per hour plus sales tax with a 2 hour minimum.
 The shelter restroom key is available with paid rental and can be picked up at the Park Office during business hours.